DoNOF/DoNOF-Documentation/docs/input.rst

                       = 1      Calculate the Chemical Potential

-NOUTRDM:             PRINT OPTION FOR ATOMIC RDMs
+NOUTRDM:             Print option for atomic RDMs

-                      = 0      NO OUTPUT (DEFAULT)
+                      = 0      No output (DEFAULT)

-                      = 1      PRINT ATOMIC RDMs IN 1RDM and 2RDM FILES
+                      = 1      Print atomic RDMs in 1RDM and 2RDM files

 NTHRESHDM:           THRESHDM=10.0**(-NTHRESHDM)